Elder453/CPSC483-final/README.md

 ## Notes

-- The code assumes `CUDA 12.4` availability.
+- This project was developed using Yale's Grace high-performance computing cluster.
+Thus, the code assumes `CUDA 12.4` availability.
 For CPU-only usage, modify device settings and `environment.yml` accordingly.
 - Training time varies based on dataset size and computational resources.
 - Best validation checkpoints are automatically saved during training.
 - Parameters may need adjustment based on your specific use case.